mwvgroup/Surface-Brightness/Photometry/README_Photometry.md

-# Calculating UV Surface Brightness of 1 kpc Radius Region from a .fits File
+# Calculating UV Surface Brightness of 1kpc Radius Region around Supernova

-####Code Summary:
+####Project Summary:

+The goal of this project is to calculate the UV surface brightness of a supernova's local environment using data from GALEX.
 The script [Surface Brightness (Photometry).ipynb] (https://github.com/mwvgroup/Surface-Brightness/blob/master/Photometry/Surface%20Brightness%20(Photometry).ipynb) begins by walking through a directory and building a list of .fits files containing a user specified keyword.
 An example of such keywords are 'nd-int' or 'fd-int', which distinguish between observations in the near or far UV respectively.
-For an outline of possible keywords, GALEX mantains a list of file naming conventions [here](http://galex.stsci.edu/gr6/?page=ddfaq).
+For an outline of possible keywords, GALEX maintains a list of file naming conventions [here](http://galex.stsci.edu/gr6/?page=ddfaq).
 After compiling this list, the script uses a .reg file to build a dictionary of redshifts and coordinates for each supernova of interest.
 It uses these coordinates to check each of the .fits files for an observed supernova and performs photometry using the [photutils package] (http://photutils.readthedocs.io/en/latest/) with a 1 kpc radius aperture.

 The primary .fits files used in this project are int type files, outlined in the GALEX link above.
 These files contain a circular collection of pixels corresponding to the observing telescope's field of view.
 All pixels outside the field of view are automatically assigned the value 0 ([here is an example image] (https://github.com/mwvgroup/Surface-Brightness/blob/master/Photometry/ds9.jpg)).
 This means if the photometry process returns 0, there is no immediate way of knowing if the corresponding supernova (and by extension the photometry aperture) is within the field of view.
 In such a case the script will perform photometry on a secondary check file.
-By default the check file used is a wt type .fits file that is masked so zero valued pixels only occure outside the field of view.
+By default, the check file used is a wt type .fits file that is masked so zero valued pixels only occur outside the field of view.

-After performing photometry on a .fits file, the corresponding flux, luminosity, and surface brightness values are calculated and written to an .csv file.
+Using the photometry results, the corresponding flux, luminosity, and surface brightness values are calculated and written to an .csv file.
 For each supernova region, only the value with the smallest error is written to this file.
 The script will also create a .csv file listing int type files that are either missing wt type check files, or do not have a supernova in their field of view.
 A step by step outline of how the code works is commented within the .ipynd file.
 Instructions on how to get the script running are listed below.

 ####File List:

-* observed_target_info.reg: A region file containing a collection of supernova observed by GALEX along with their redshift, and their location.
+* observed_target_info.reg: A region file containing a collection of supernova along with their redshift, and their location.

-* output NUV/FUV.csv: A .csv file containing output information generated by the script.
-The .fits files used to generated this file are not included in the repository.
+* output NUV/FUV.csv: A .csv file containing numerical results generated by the script.
+The .fits files used to generate this file are not included in the repository.

 * output NUV/FUV.pdf: A plot of the values from Output NUV/FUV.csv showing surface brightness verses the redshift.